CMPT276-PriceHunt/CMPT276-PriceHuntApp/README.md

 - You should now be at the Home Screen.
 Home Screen itself does not have any functionalities.
 - At the bottom, you can click the icons on the navigation bar to go to wishlist or profile.

+- ### App Installation with apk
+- Start from a new android studio window
+- On the three vertical dots near the top right, select "Profile or Debug APK"
+- Navigate and select the apk-release.apk
+- Click the run on the middle of the top of the screen to run the application :)

 ### Wishlist:
 - Make sure that your phone emulator already has photos.
 Adding can be done by going to the camera in the emulator and taking a photo.
 - Now back to the app, you can create multiple wishlists now.